 The main objective of the BounceBack® telephone coaching sessions is to help individuals get the most out of the program by providing them with educational and motivational support.
 Individual coaching sessions are shorter (usually 20-30 minutes), compared to hour-long counselling sessions.
 This shorter timeframe does not give coaches enough time to get into the details of the individuals’ experiences.
 Rather, coaches guide participants in working through the program materials, checking in with them, answering their questions, and helping them to problem-solve if they have trouble applying what they’re learning.
-This single flow of communication is also different from the open conversation typical of therapy sessions.

 All coaches complete an intensive training program to deliver CBT.
 BounceBack® coaches are trained and overseen by registered clinical psychologists, who provide clinical support as well as reinforce their CBT knowledge and skill development once formal training is complete.